semaphore-protocol/semaphore/docs_src/src/quickstart.md

 # Quick start

-Semaphore has been tested with Node 11.14.0 and Node 12 LTE.
+Semaphore has been tested with Node 11.14.0.
+It will run with Node 12 LTE but we highly recommend using Node 11.14.0 if you wish to develop on its source code, as one of its dependencies, `script`, cannot compile when if you use Node
+12.

 Use [`nvm`](https://github.com/nvm-sh/nvm) to manage your Node version.

 Clone this repository, install dependencies, and build the source code: